 But there's a problem here too.
-For LIGO to operate at full sensitivity, its laser has to shine at 750 kilowatts.
-But LIGO's laser enters the interferometer at 200 Watts.
+For LIGO to operate at full sensitivity, its laser has to shine at 750 kilowatts, but LIGO's laser enters the interferometer at most at 200 Watts.
 And just as it is impossible to build a 1120 km-long interferometer, building a 750 kW laser is also a practical impossibility.
 So how does LIGO boost the power of its laser 3750 times without actually using more power?

 More mirrors!
 Specifically, "power recycling" mirrors placed between the laser source and the beam splitter.
 Like the beam splitter itself, the power recycling mirror is only partly reflective (a 'one-way mirror').
 The figure at left shows schematically where such a mirror is located.

 In a power recycling mirror, light from the laser first passes through the mirror to reach the beam splitter where it is split and directed down the arms of the interferometer.
 The instrument is aligned so well that nearly all of the reflected laser light from the arms follows a path back to the recycling mirrors rather than to the photodetector.
-Laser light coming from the ends of the arms is thereby reflected back into the interferometer (hence 'recycling') where those photons add to the ones just entering.
+Laser light coming from the ends of the arms is thereby reflected back into the interferometer (hence 'recycling') where those photons add to the ones just entering; more photons equals more power.
 This process greatly boosts the power of the beam without needing to generate a 750 kW beam at the outset.

-The boost in power generated by this recycling sharpens the interference pattern that appears when the two beams are superimposed--the pattern that will tell scientists if a gravitational wave has passed.
-The sharper the pattern, the easier it becomes to recognize the fingerprints of gravitational waves.
+The boost in power generated by this recycling process enhances the interference pattern that results when the two beams are superimposed after their long journey through the interferometer.
+Since we expect to see particular interference patterns when a gravitational wave passes by, the more prominent the pattern, the easier it is for us to recognize and confirm that we have, in fact, detected gravitational waves.